Category Archives: Training

 Teach through games

 Teaching your dog through games is the best way for him to learn and it will form a strong bond between you.
-So, when practicing these exercises, always make it fun for you and your dog.
+So, when practising these exercises, always make it fun for you and your dog.
 Give him the command and seem genuinely happy when he gets it right – just imagine how it feels when you crack a difficult problem and how wonderful it felt when others congratulated and acknowledged you!

 Exercises you can try with your dog